Can Church & Dwight Co. Inc. (CHD) Remain Competitive?

 Church & Dwight Co.
-Inc. (NYSE:CHD) went down by -0.57% from its latest closing price compared to the recent 1-year high of $105.28.
-The company’s stock price has collected 0.71% of gains in the last five trading sessions.
+Inc. (NYSE:CHD) went up by 0.54% from its latest closing price compared to the recent 1-year high of $105.28.
+The company’s stock price has collected 1.30% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/30/21 that Supply-Chain Crisis Has Companies Asking if They Should Still Advertise

 Is It Worth Investing in Church & Dwight Co.
 Inc. (NYSE :CHD) Right Now?